-This procedure, which makes a magnetic resonance imaging (MRI) scan of the urinary tract without the use of dyes or radioactive materials, has been shown to be as accurate as other scans and is now typically done in place of an intravenous pyelogram.
+This procedure, which makes a magnetic resonance imaging (MRI) scan of the urinary tract without the use of dyes or radioactive materials, is as accurate as other scans and is now typically done in place of an intravenous pyelogram.

-Treatment for recurrent UTIs depends on what's causing them in the first place.
-Sometimes the answer is as simple as teaching a child to empty the bladder as soon as he or she has the urge to go.
+Treatment for recurrent UTIs depends on what's causing them.
+Sometimes the answer is as simple as teaching a child to empty their bladder as soon as they have the urge to go.

-If a condition like VUR is causing the infections, then the solution is a bit more complicated.
-Kids with VUR must be monitored closely, because the condition can lead to kidney infection (pyelonephritis) and subsequent kidney damage.
-Usually, surgery isn't necessary, because many kids outgrow the condition.
+If a condition like VUR is causing the infections, the solution is a bit more complicated.
+Kids with VUR must be watched closely, because it can lead to kidney infection (pyelonephritis) and kidney damage.
+Most kids outgrow the condition.
 Some might need surgery to correct the reflux.

 Some kids with VUR benefit from daily treatment with a small amount of antibiotics, which can also make surgery unnecessary.
-Kids with VUR should be examined by a pediatric urologist to decide if antibiotic treatment is the best option for them.
+Kids with VUR should see a pediatric urologist, who can decide if antibiotic treatment is the best option.

-In some cases, surgery is necessary to correct VUR.
-The most common type of surgery used is ureteral reimplantation, in which one or both of the ureters are repositioned to correct the backflow of urine from the bladder.
-This procedure requires only a small incision and, in some children, can be done through a small incision.
-The success rate for this surgery is high, although not everyone is a good candidate for surgery.
+In some cases, surgery is needed to correct VUR.
+The most common procedure is ureteral reimplantation, in which one or both of the ureters are repositioned to correct the backflow of urine from the bladder.
+This procedure requires only a small incision and, in some children, can be done using robotic-assisted laparoscopy.
+When surgery is necessary, the success rate is high, but not everyone is a good candidate for it.

-Kids with the following situations may be candidates for ureteral reimplantation:
+Kids may be candidates for ureteral reimplantation if they:

 An alternative to ureteral reimplantation is endoscopic injection of a material to block the entry of the ureter into the bladder and prevent VUR.
 In this procedure, a narrow tube called an endoscope is inserted through the urethra into the bladder.
-The endoscope has a tiny camera at the tip, allowing the surgeon to guide it to the proper location and inject the material, which helps keep urine from refluxing back into the kidneys.
+The endoscope has a tiny camera at the tip, so the surgeon can guide it to the proper location and inject the material, which helps keep pee from refluxing back into the kidneys.
 Endoscopic injection is less invasive than surgery, but the results are not as good.
-A pediatric urologist can help families decide the best treatment for a child with VUR.
+A pediatric urologist can help families decide on the best treatment for a child with VUR.

-Kids who have recurrent infections that are not caused by anatomical defects or other treatable problems may be prescribed antibiotics for months or even years to prevent recurrent infections.
-This form of treatment is known as continuous antibiotic prophylaxis.
+Some kids have recurrent infections that are not caused by anatomical defects or other treatable problems.
+They might take antibiotics for months or even years to prevent recurrent infections.
+This treatment is known as continuous antibiotic prophylaxis.

-Additional things to consider to help prevent recurrent UTIs in kids:
+At home, these things can help prevent recurrent UTIs in kids:

 Good Bathroom Habits

-Frequent emptying of the bladder, normal urination and prevention of constipation can all help to prevent recurrent infections.
+Peeing often and preventing constipation can help to prevent recurrent infections.